 How to Grow Onions at Home

-There is no doubt that onions are a food that cannot be missing in our kitchen.
-They bring flavor to our meals and are present in countless dishes and recipes.
+There’s no doubt that onions are indispensable in the kitchen.
+They spice up our meals and are used in countless dishes and recipes.
 They also have many properties which are beneficial for our health.
-Learn how to grow onions at home in the following article.
+Learn how to grow onions at home in the following article!

 Technical data regarding the cultivation of onions

-- Onions are one of the plant species that have been cultivated for centuries.
-They are very versatile and beneficial for our body.
-You can plant them either in the garden or in a pot, as long as you fulfill certain conditions, which are:
+People have cultivated onions for centuries.
+They’re very versatile and beneficial for our body.
+You can plant them either in the garden or in a pot, as long as you fulfill certain conditions:

 - Plant them directly in the soil.